-Bunnies are so fluffy, cuddly and gentle.
-There are so many wonderful stories about rabbits.
+Bunnies are so fluffy, cuddly and gentle, and there are so many wonderful stories about rabbits.
 The list below includes some well-loved classics and fantastic new rabbit stories and fact books.
 For little ones that love rabbits, animals and all things spring this is a great list.

 Books About Rabbits